riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 ---
 This is the second of our two part paging and sorting in Meteor series.
 In <a href="/paging-and-sorting-part-1/index.html" target="_blank">part 1</a> we looked at how to add paging, in this post we'll add the sorting component.

-If you'd rather grab the source code directly rather than follow along, it's available on <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-1" target="_blank">GitHubUPDATE THE LINK!!!</a>.
+If you'd rather grab the source code directly rather than follow along, it's available on <a href="https://github.com/riebeekn/paging-and-sorting" target="_blank">GitHub</a>.

 ##What we'll build
 To demonstrate paging and sorting we're going to build a simple list of customers.